 As an employer, you’re responsible for paying your employees accurately and on time.
 Considering this, you may want to transition all employees to an electronic payment method.
 Just check your state laws to see if mandatory direct deposit is an option for your business.

-In some states, employers can make direct deposit mandatory for their employers.
+In some states, employers can make direct deposit mandatory for their employees.
 If you’re in Wisconsin, for example, you can mandate direct deposit if you comply with specific state guidelines.
 In other states, such as Illinois, the employee must agree to receive their pay via the electronic method.

 Ready to move to an electronic payday?

 Already a client?
-Reach out to your client service representative (CSR), client success manager (CSM), or our general inquiry box.
+Reach out to your Client Service Representative (CSR), Client Success Manager (CSM), or our general inquiry box.
 Whether you’re new to direct deposit, want to boost employee participation (hint: you’re one authorization form away), or are interested in a paycard offering, we are here to help.

 Not yet a client?
 We’re still here to help!
-Send us a note today to discuss your needs and learn about our electronic pay options.
+Send us a note today to discuss your needs and learn about electronic pay options.